Environmental Governance Reconsidered

 About the Editors

-Robert F. Durant is Professor of Public Administration at the School of Public Affairs at American University.
+Robert F. Durant is Professor Emeritus in the School of Public Affairs, American University.

-Rosemary O'Leary is Professor at the Maxwell School of Citizenship and Public Affairs at Syracuse University.
+Rosemary O’Leary is Edwin O. Stene Distinguished Professor in the School of Public Affairs at the University of Kansas.

 —Elinor Ostrom, Arthur F. Bentley Professor of Government, Indiana University, and Co-Director of the Workshop in Political Theory and Policy Analysis and the Center for the Study of Population, Institutions, and Environmental Change